-Improvements to enhance energy efficiency should complement the historic building.
-The structure, form and materials should be sensitively improved in energy efficiency terms to preserve the building's character.
+Improvements to enhance energy efficiency shall complement the historic building.
+The structure, form and materials shall be sensitively improved in energy efficiency terms to preserve the building's character.

 - 3.36Use noninvasive strategies when applying weatherization improvements. - Use cost-effective weather-stripping, insulation and storm windows to improve energy efficiency while preserving historic character. - Install additional insulation in an attic, basement or crawl space as a simple method to make a significant difference in a building's energy efficiency.
-Provide sufficient ventilation to avoid moisture build-up in the wall cavity. - Install weatherization strategies in a way that avoids altering or damaging significant materials and their finishes. - Use materials which are environmentally friendly and that will not interact negatively with historic building materials. - When a roof must be replaced, consider installing a radiant barrier. - Make best use of historic windows; keep them in good repair and seal all leaks. - > Retain historic glass, taking special care in putty replacement. - Maintain the glazing compound regularly.
+Provide sufficient ventilation to prevent moisture build-up in the wall cavity. - Install weatherization strategies in a way that does not alter or damage significant materials and their finishes. - Use materials which are environmentally friendly and that will not interact negatively with historic building materials. - > When a roof must be replaced, consider installing a radiant barrier. - Maintain historic windows; keep them in good repair and seal all leaks. - > Retain historic glass, taking special care in putty replacement. - > Maintain the glazing compound regularly.
 Remove old putty with care. - Use operable systems such as storm windows, insulated coverings, curtains and awnings to enhance performance of historic windows.